Decision Tree Classification with Differential Privacy: A Survey: Introduction

 Many strategies for protecting privacy have been explored in recent years \cite{Adam1989,Aggarwal2008c,Fung2010}.
 Noise addition \cite{Agrawal2000,Islam2011}, $k$-anonymity \cite{Sweeney2002} and $l$-diversity \cite{Machanavajjhala2007} are several such strategies, however these strategies provide privacy in a way that is not ``guarantee-able''; that is, they do not provide privacy in a mathematically rigorous way that guarantees that every person with sensitive information in a dataset will have their privacy protected.
 A recent example of this phenomena was seen in Australia, were the government released a health dataset describing one billion insurance claims since 1984 to researchers.
 The privacy of the people in the dataset was protected using ``a suite of confidentiality measures including encryption, perturbation and exclusion of rare events'' \cite{Cowan2016}.
 This approach received wide criticism for not being rigorous enough, including from Australia's Privacy Commissioner, Timothy Pilgrim \cite{Cowan2016a}.

 Differential privacy, proposed in 2006, is a privacy-preserving strategy that rectifies the weaknesses of other strategies by guaranteeing that nothing can be learned about any individual in the dataset, that could not have been learned even if the individual was not in the dataset at all \cite{Dwork2006,Dwork2014}.
-It is this definition of privacy preservation that we focus on in this survey, and we introduce differential privacy in more detail in \autoref{subsec:DP}.
+It is this definition of privacy preservation, and how it can be applied to decision trees, that we focus on in this survey.
+We introduce differential privacy in more detail in \autoref{subsec:DP}.
 Differential privacy has become the de-facto privacy standard around the world in recent years, with the U.S. Census Bureau using it in their \emph{Longitudinal Employer-Household Dynamics Program} in 2008 \cite{Machanavajjhala2008}, and the technology company \emph{Apple} implementing differential privacy in their latest operating systems and applications \cite{Greenberg2016}.

-Several previous works have surveyed the conflict between data mining and differential privacy \cite{Ji2014,Sarwate2013}.
-What separates our work from theirs is that ours focuses on decision trees in particular, going into greater depth on the intricacies of differentially-private decision tree algorithms than is possible in a more general survey. \citeN{Sarwate2013} provided a general overview of machine learning with differential privacy, briefly discussing classification, regression, dimensionality reduction, time series, filtering, and a suite of some of the basic ``building blocks'' of differential privacy, such as the differences between input, output and objective perturbation, the Exponential mechanism, and robust differentially-private statistics. \citeN{Ji2014} focused more on specific differentially-private data mining algorithms, providing an overview of the work done with naive Bayes models, linear regression, linear SVM's, logistic regression, kernel SVM's, decision trees, online convex programming, $k$-means, feature selection, PCA, and statistical estimators.
+Several previous works have surveyed the conflict between data mining and differential privacy \cite{Ji2014,Sarwate2013}. \citeN{Sarwate2013} provided a general overview of machine learning with differential privacy, briefly discussing classification, regression, dimensionality reduction, time series, filtering, and a suite of some of the basic ``building blocks'' of differential privacy, such as the differences between input, output and objective perturbation, the Exponential mechanism, and robust differentially private statistics. \citeN{Ji2014} focused more on specific differentially private data mining algorithms, providing an overview of the work done with naive Bayes models, linear regression, linear SVM's, logistic regression, kernel SVM's, decision trees, online convex programming, $k$-means, feature selection, PCA, and statistical estimators.
 Aside from the above two surveys, \citeN{Yang2012} provide some additional resources and references in their short workshop paper.
 To the best of our knowledge, these are the only surveys that previously explored the intersection between data mining and differential privacy.
+For a broader understanding of the theory underpinning differential privacy, we recommend \citeN{Li2016}'s and \citeN{Zhu2017}'s books on the subject.